Bowing walls are foundation issues and if not repaired, can lead to serious problems. The wall could even crumble or collapse.

-A crack may seem like a problem you can easily repair on your own.
-However, patching a crack seldom stops the problem, meaning you will likely deal with the crack leaking again.
+A crack may seem like a problem you can easily repair on your own with DIY methods.

 When you patch a crack, the crack can still move as the wall moves.
 We have fixed numerous cracks after a homeowner tried to repair it themselves, only for it to begin leaking again.

 Different types of cracks require different approaches to permanently fix them.
 For instance, some cracks may be repaired by injecting them with polyurethane, while others may require stabilization to repair the foundation wall.